Intellectual property cease and desist letters

 An intellectual property cease and desist letter, also known as a demand letter or letter of demand, is a letter sent to a third party that is infringing your IP rights.
 It notifies them of your IP rights, explains which of their actions are infringing your IP rights, and requests that they cease their infringing activity.

-As a formal legal notification, a cease and desist letter is an initial step in defending yourself against theft or misuse of your intellectual property.
+As a formal legal notification, a cease and desist letter is an initial step in defending yourself against theft or misuse of your intellectual property and taking action against an infringer.

 Why Not Go Straight To Court?